Localizing Sources of Variability in Crowded TESS Photometry: Introduction

 \section{Introduction}

 The Transiting Exoplanet Survey Satellite (TESS) is executing a thorough census of photometric variability over 85\% of the sky \citep{TESS}.
 It collects continuous images in a series of pointings (sectors), visiting each of these overlapping fields for approximately 27 days.
 During its first two years of operations, TESS obtained full-frame images (FFIs) every 30\,min, as well as 2-min cadence subframe images around $\approx 20{,}000$ bright stars and other targets of specific interest per sector \citep{2021PASP..133i5002F}.
 The current extended mission has increased the FFI rate to 10\,min, added a 20-sec cadence, and increased the number of short-cadence targets in each sector.
-The records of stellar variability obtained during these extensive photometric campaigns achieve frequency resolutions of $\approx\,0.43\,\mu$Hz or finer, and they are not confused by aliasing from temporal gaps in the data that affect ground-based surveys.
+The records of stellar variability obtained during these extensive photometric campaigns achieve frequency resolutions of $\approx\,0.43\,\mu$Hz or finer, and they are not confused by aliasing from daytime gaps in the data that affect ground-based surveys.

 What TESS achieves in frequency resolution, it lacks in spatial resolution.
 TESS has an exceptionally large plate scale of 21\arcsec\,px$^{-1}$.
 As a result, multiple stars often contribute light to the same detector pixels, and it can be difficult to identify which star is the source of recorded variability.
 The source blending problem varies with direction, with upwards of dozens of stars brighter than magnitude 18 contributing light to most pixels near the galactic plane.
+The amount of contamination for each target is approximated by the {\sc crowdsap} value in the TESS FITS file headers, which gives the ratio of target star flux to total flux in the photometric aperture.
 When analysing TESS light curves, there is considerable risk of attributing detected variability to the wrong source, leading to erroneous conclusions.

 Even with 4\arcsec\ pixels, blending was a concern for analyses of data from the \textit{Kepler} spacecraft. \textit{Kepler} \citep{Kepler} can be considered a predecessor of TESS that also obtained continuous light curves of stars primarily to detect exoplanet transits, though in a field of view 400 times smaller. \textit{Kepler} observed over 500,000 stars from which a list of \textit{Kepler} objects of interest (KOIs) that had transit-like signals was compiled.
 Nearly half of these KOIs turned out to be false positives caused by contamination from eclipsing binaries \citep{Bryson2013}. \citet{Colman2017} demonstrated another example of blended starlight complicating analyses of \textit{Kepler} light curves, showing that anomalous peaks in the periodograms of red giant stars could indicate a companion orbiting within the convective giant envelope, while in many cases such signals likely originate from chance alignments with other variable sources in the field.